Accounting machine

 An accounting machine, or bookkeeping machine or recording-adder, was generally a calculator and printer combination tailored for a specific commercial activity such as billing, payroll, or ledger.
 Accounting machines were widespread from the early 1900s to 1980s, but were rendered obsolete by the availability of low-cost computers such as the IBM PC.

-This type of machine is generally distinct from unit record equipment (some unit record machines were also called accounting machines).
+This type of machine is generally distinct from unit record equipment (some unit record tabulating machines were also called "accounting machines").